mulesoft/mule/etc/mini/README.txt

 ----------------
 The distribution you have downloaded contains the following -

+./bin          - Scripts for running Mule
 ./dist         - The Mini Mule jar and configuration dtd.
-./lib         - Jars needed by the Mini Mule distribution ./lib/legal   - License information about all the jars shipped with Mule.
+./lib          - Jars needed by the Mini Mule distribution ./lib/licenses - License information about all the jars shipped with Mule.
 ./samples      - Sample applications, scripts and source code (some samples have been adapted to
                 only use transports included in this distribution) ./LICENSE.txt  - License agreement for Mule.
 ./README.txt   - erm... this file!

 Getting Started
 ---------------